 Adventure travel is now a popular way to explore new and more remote destinations while at the same time testing your physical abilities, and it may be that the people who choose to undertake this type of travel are seeking to achieve a rush from stepping outside their comfort zone.
 Tour operators have come to the party, making it all possible by offering activities such as mountaineering, trekking, bungee jumping, mountain biking, rafting, zip-lining over oceans, paragliding, swimming with wildlife and rock climbing.
-There are even some obscure forms of adventure travel which include disaster and ghetto tourism.
+There are even some obscure or special forms of adventure travel which include disaster and ghetto tourism.

-For a more intense experience, just add challenging terrain, extreme weather, isolated locations and lengthy durations.
-What this does mean though, is travelling to very remote areas or even further ‘off the beaten track’ in order to be adventurous requires more consideration, preparation and an ability for self-management.
+For more intense experiences, just add challenging terrain, extreme weather, isolated locations and lengthy durations to your visit.
+What this does mean though, is travelling to very rural areas or even further ‘off the beaten track’ in order to be adventurous requires more consideration, preparation and an ability for self-management.

-Adventure activities will inherently pose some risk of injury and the remote locations can present additional pitfalls that need to be measured and planned for.
-Even a minor injury or illness in a remote setting, along with language barriers and limited transport options can be disastrous.
+Adventure activities will inherently pose some risk of injury and visiting secluded locations can present additional pitfalls that need to be measured and planned for.
+Even a minor injury or illness in a rural setting, along with language barriers and limited transport options can be disastrous.
 Consideration should be given to the following when it comes to Adventure Travel:

 - Possibility of limited or no access to good medical care